-- O1 To preserve the single storey presentation of existing single storey residential buildings. - O2 To ensure that additions to single storey buildings do not compromise of dominate the single storey setting of the principal building form. - O3 To retain the early timber, brick and sandstone cottages, including original room layouts and roof forms of the principal building form.
+- O1 To preserve the single storey presentation of existing single storey residential buildings. - O2 To ensure that additions to single storey buildings do not compromise or dominate the single storey setting of the principal building form. - O3 To retain the early timber, brick and sandstone cottages, including original room layouts and roof forms of the principal building form.

-- Upper floor additions to the principal building forms of single storey housing will be permitted only where the upper floor can be contained wholly within the existing roof space without change to the roof pitch creaves height.
-Dormer windows may be incorporated in the rear roof plane provided they comply with the controls in Section 2.5.5. - Rear additions to single storey housing should not dominate the principal building form.
-The addition should have an appropriate traditional roof form that relates to the principal building form and must not exceed a height 300mm below the ridge level of the principal building. - Where additions are proposed to single storey housing, pavilion-type forms are preferred.
-This is unless he building belongs to a significant group and such a form would have an adverse in pact on the group.
-The linking structure should be located below the principal eaves rice, and should use lightweight construction to differentiate the new work from the original. - C4\times Boundary to boundary extensions are permitted on the ground floor level only if: - a) the proposal would not adversely affect the privacy, ventilation, light or amenity of the adjoining property; and - b) the proposal would not disrupt an existing significant pattern of a group of buildings. - C5 Double storey additions at the rear of single storey housing are not to be visually disruptive to their setting.
+- C1 Upper floor additions to the principal building forms of single storey housing will be permitted only where the upper floor can be contained wholly within the existing roof space without change to the roof pitch or eaves height.
+Dormer windows may be incorporated in the rear roof plane provided they comply with the controls in Section 2.5.5. - C2 Rear additions to single storey housing should not dominate the principal building form.
+The addition should have an appropriate traditional roof form that relates to the principal building form and must not exceed a height 300mm below the ridge level of the principal building. - C3 Where additions are proposed to single storey housing, pavilion-type forms are preferred.
+This is unless the building belongs to a significant group and such a form would have an adverse impact on the group.
+The linking structure should be located below the principal eaves line, and should use lightweight construction to differentiate the new work from the original. - C4 Boundary to boundary extensions are permitted on the ground floor level only if: - a) the proposal would not adversely affect the privacy, ventilation, light or amenity of the adjoining property; and - b) the proposal would not disrupt an existing significant pattern of a group of buildings. - C5 Double storey additions at the rear of single storey housing are not to be visually disruptive to their setting.
 The two storey section should be linked by a lightweight link structure located below the eaves line of the principal building form.

-- C6 Additions to contributory items must not compromise or dominate the principal building form of the building. - C7 Upper storey additions that increase the building height of contributory items along the - C8
+- C6 Additions to contributory items must not compromise or dominate the principal building - C7 Upper storey additions that increase the building height of contributory items along the street frontage will not be permitted.
+This applies whether or not a single storey building adjoins, or is located between, contributory items of greater height. - C8 Alterations and additions to contributory items are not to match a building that is excessive in terms of its bulk, height, scale or incompatible design.